pupil-labs/pupil-docs/src/invisible/explanation/enrichments.md

 ---

 # Enrichments
-Enrichments are algorithms running on cloud resources that allow you to perform various forms of analysis on your recordings.
-They allow you to calculate high-level features and aggregate and visualize data.
+Enrichments allow you to perform various analysis on your recordings.
+They utilize cloud resources to run complex algorithms on your data.
+Use them to track objects of interest, aggregate and visualize your data.

 ## Enrichment Sections
-All enrichments are defined based on a start and end event.
+All enrichments are defined based on a **start** and **end event**.
 Those events are used to specify which sections of a recording an enrichment should be calculated on.
-From any recording that contains the start and end events, the according section between those events will be extracted for enrichment computation.
+The enrichment will be calculated on any recording in your project that contains the according start and end event.

-If a recording contains multiple pairs of the start and end events, multiple sections will be generated.
-If an enrichment should be calculated on entire recordings the `recording.begin` and `recording.end` events can be used, which automatically exist for all recordings.
+If a recording contains multiple instances of the start and end event, it will contribute multiple sections accordingly.
+You can use the auto-generated `recording.begin` and `recording.end` events in order to calcualte enrichments on entire recordings.

 ## Marker Mapper